Moomins07/100-days-of-code/log.md

 **Thoughts**: I feel that I have in fact further developed my knowledge on functions and now also have very useful notes that I can refer back to if need be.

+### Day 15: February 26, 2022

+**Today's Progress**: I completed the first coding challenge of Section 3 Fundamentals part 2.
+In the challenge, I was required to create multiple functions to fulfil certain tasks.
+This included using arrow functions, functions expressions, functins within functions and also an if-else statement.

+**Thoughts**: Having finally put the knowledge and studying to use has greatly increased my confidence in the use of functions.
+I feel condfident moving on.

+### Day 16: February 27, 2022

+**Today's Progress**: Started sub-section 39 - introduction to arrays.
+Completed 50% of the lecture, continuing tomorrow.
+Script and notes up-to-date so far.

+**Thoughts**: I had briefly covered arrays in previous courses, no issues so far.
+I'm looking forward to honing my understanding of arrays.